 Cryogenic Cooling Safety

-- Pressurized liquids and gasses require proper pressure regulation/venting
+- Pressurized liquids and gasses require proper pressure regulation/venting.

-- Tanks are often very heavy and pose risks should they fall over
+- Tanks are often very heavy and pose risks should they fall over.

-- In extreme cases, excessive use can displace breathable Oxygen in the air
+- In extreme cases, excessive use can displace breathable Oxygen in the air.

-Taking Proper Precautions:
+Taking Proper Precautions

 When making or undoing connections to cryogenic fluids, always wear gloves and eye protection.
 Preferably heavy leather gloves full face shield.
-In General, the rule is hands off of plumbing and devices at cryogenic temperatures.
+In General, the rule is hands-off of plumbing and devices at cryogenic temperatures.

 Be aware that cryogenic liquids expand dramatically and forcefully in the process of use and also during unintended vaporization in the hose.
-When connecting equipment to a source of cryogeic liquid, there is often an automatic valve at the downstream connection that is normally closed.
-After the system is used and the operator believes that he is safely shutting off the coolant source at the tank, an usafe condition can be created.
-With a closed valve at both ends of a liquid filled hose, the increasing pressure as the liquid warms can rupture the hose.
+When connecting equipment to a source of cryogenic liquid, there is often an automatic valve at the downstream connection that is normally closed.
+After the system is used and the operator believes that he is safely shutting off the coolant source at the tank, an unsafe condition can be created.
+With a closed valve at both ends of a liquid-filled hose, the increasing pressure as the liquid warms can rupture the hose.
 The hand valve at the tank should only be closed when you are sure there is no cold liquid in the hose.
 For this reason, our LN2 hoses employ a pressure relief valve that will limit the maximum pressure to a safe level.
-Likewise any device using coolant must have a functioning exhaust to vent the spent coolant.
+Likewise, any device using coolant must have a functioning exhaust to vent the spent coolant.

-The contents of a high pressure (~900psi) CO2 tank are stored at room temperature so although the pressure is much higher in the hose to begin with, it does not increase as it sits in the hose.
+The contents of high pressure (~900psi) CO2 tank are stored at room temperature so although the pressure is much higher in the hose, to begin with, it does not increase as it sits in the hose.
 You can close the hand valve on a CO2 tank at any time without risk.